-Rather, Identified Technologies flies a drone over a building and construction website in a lawnmower pattern taking hundreds of photos.
+Rather, Identified Technologies flies a drone over a building and construction site in a lawnmower pattern taking hundreds of photos.
 After the flight, those photos are downloaded into the company’s system; a few hours later on, the user gets a report filled with maps and other data.
 The maps produced by Identified Technologies contain an information point every square inch.
 “If we were to do this with some other traditional method, you would be fortunate if you got an information point every 30 or 40 feet,” Zhang stated.
 The business produces traditional looking maps with contour lines and more uncommon maps that use color overlays to show changes in elevation as earth is moved from one area to another.

 Drones are the new frontier in surveying